Golaghat: Summer

 The summer season is very warm and usually humid starting from the end of March and continuing until October.
 Golaghat falls within the temperate region with monsoon-type rainfall prevailing through the year.
 Summer days typically range from 20 to 24 C but the humidity makes it feel hotter.
 South–west monsoons that lasts from June to September are responsible for a total average of 1686 mm out of an annual total of 2295 mm of annual rainfall.

 Winter

 Winter commences from the month of November with less rainfall and misty mornings and afternoons.
 By December, afternoon temperatures are a pleasant 16 C and mornings average 8 C.

 When compared with winter, the summers have much more rainfall.

-Although located in the one of the environmentally clean regions of India, the recent studies of air pollution levels in Golaghat have suggest poor air quality in the region with harmful air particulate matter levels higher than the standards.
+Although located in one of the environmentally clean regions of India, the recent studies of air pollution levels in Golaghat have suggest poor air quality in the region with harmful air particulate matter levels higher than the standards.